svenko99/alfred-sskj/README.md

 	- ```pip3 install requests beautifulsoup4```

-- after that the only thing  left is to install [SSKJ.alfredworkflow](https://github.com/svenko99/alfred-sskj/raw/main/SSKJ.alfredworkflow) in the repo
+- after that the only thing  left is to install [⤓ SSKJ Workflow](https://github.com/svenko99/alfred-sskj/raw/main/SSKJ.alfredworkflow) in the repo

 ## Usage